rebasamo/rebasamo.github.io/_pages/aboutme.md

 ## Sports

 - Judo
-	- Main sport
-	- 15 years of experience
-	- Brown belt

 - Tennis
-	- 3 years of experience

-## Gaming
+- Paddle Tennis

-### Favourite Games
+## Favourite Games

-- Exploration/Sandbox
 - Elite Dangerous
 - Terraria
-  - Starbound
 - Minecraft
 - Monster Hunter

-- Roguelite
 - Dead Cells
 - Enter the Gungeon
 - The Binding of Isaac

-- Funny Experience
-  - Borderlands (Saga)
+- Borderlands
-  - Magicka (Saga)
+- Magicka

-- Beats
 - Crypt of the NecroDancer
+- Rift of the NecroDancer
 - Beat Saber

-- Narrative
 - To The Moon / Finding Paradise

-- Metroidvania
 - Hollow Knight
 - Ori and the Blind Forest

-- MOBA
-  - League of Legends